incmve/esphome_ct/components/cc1101/README.md

 # Known limitations
 =======
-Doesn't appear to 'read' (listen) to (other) remotes sending commands (even though the code is there)

 Just low/medium/high ... set speed_count to 4 if you need full
 If you map off to zero, 'low' and 'off' are the same (i.e., mine only has 3 speeds - there is no off)